jeffjennings/gradhackweek/README.md

 Login to datalore to access the jupyter notebook -- http://datalore.io

-The slack is here -- http://bit.ly/gradhackslack
+Login to slack to access the workspace --  http://slack.com

-The overleaf is here -- http://bit.ly/gradhackms
+The slack has the overleaf link under the `#paper` channel.

 --------------------------
 Just in case it's helpful, a (very) quick guide to the basics of using github: